- Ph.D., Economics, University of Wisconsin, 1980

 - Metropolitan Development

 Audretsch’s research has focused on the links between entrepreneurship, government policy, innovation, economic development, and global competitiveness.
 He is co-author of The Seven Secrets of Germany, published by Oxford University Press.
 He is co-founder and Editor-in-Chief of Small Business Economics: An Entrepreneurship Journal.
 He was awarded the Global Award for Entrepreneurship Research by the Swedish Entrepreneurship Forum (Entreprenörskapsforum).
-He has received honorary doctorate degrees from the University of Augsburg in Germany, Jonköping University in Sweden, and the University of Siegen in Germany.
+He has received honorary doctorate degrees from the University of Augsburg in Germany and Jonköping University in Sweden.
 Audretsch was also awarded the Schumpeter Prize from the University of Wuppertal in Germany.

 Audretsch has served as an advisory board member to a number of international research and policy institutes, including Chair of the Deutsches Institut für Wirtschaftsforschung Berlin (German Institute for Economic Analysis Berlin); Chair of the Stifterverband für die Deutsche Wissenschaft (Foundation for the Promotion of German Science) in Berlin, Germany; the Center for European Economic Research (Zentrum für Europäische Wirtschaftsforschung) in Mannheim, Germany; National Academies of Sciences, Engineering and Medicine; New York Academy of Sciences; the Swedish Entrepreneurship Forum in Stockholm, Sweden; and the Jackstädt Centre for Entrepreneurship in Wuppertal, Germany.